 With the congestion of the portal vein (e.g., resulting from cirrhosis of the liver), the blood must be re-routed (portacaval anastomoses).
 One of these anastomoses occurs through the esophageal veins:

 This may result in the expansion of the esophageal varices.
 Rupture of the varices is associated with hematemesis and represents a medical emergency.

 Pulsion diverticulum occurs as a result of increased intraluminal pressure.
 There are three types of pulsion diverticulum based on the location along the esophagus:

 - Mid-esophageal diverticulum

 Pulsion diverticulum is considered a pseudodiverticulum as it does not involve all layers of the esophageal wall and does not have a muscle coat.
 This type of diverticulum forms through dilation in the mucosa and submucosa in the esophagus, in the weak area of Laimer’s triangle.

 Traction diverticulum / true diverticulum

-Foetor ex ore and dysphagia are common.
-This may especially result in regurgitation and aspiration during the night.
-Diverticula can easily become inflamed or form fistulae with the accumulation of food remains.
+Halitosis and dysphagia are common in traction diverticulum.
+They may result in regurgitation and aspiration during the night.
+Diverticula can easily become inflamed or form fistulae and can accumulate food particles.

-A damaged plexus myentericus leads to a disruption of esophageal peristalsis and insufficient slackening of the lower sphincter, resulting in the typical “champagne glass” dilation of the esophagus.
+A damaged myenteric plexus leads to a disruption of esophageal peristalsis and insufficient slackening of the lower sphincter, resulting in the typical “champagne glass” dilation of the esophagus.

-Patients complain about difficulties swallowing, regurgitation and a feeling of retrosternal pressure.
+Patients may present with complaints about difficulty swallowing, regurgitation, and a feeling of retrosternal pressure.